noghartt/blog/src/content/blog/paxos-made-simple-with-rust.md

 ### Receiving the prepared value and sending the promise

 Cool.
 We're coming to what we can call the phase `1b`.
 The _acceptor_ will receive the prepare message and need to send a promise if everything is OK.
-In case, which things do we need to check?
+In this case, which things do we need to check?

 - If the proposal number is greater than the last proposal number that the acceptor